harini5608/Forecastly/README.md

 # 🌤️ Forecastly – Your Personal Weather Companion

 Forecastly is a sleek and minimal **React-based weather app** that gives you instant, accurate weather updates.
-No clutter, no noise—just clean weather insights at your fingertips.
+No clutter, no noise-just clean weather insights at your fingertips.

 ---